 A Malaysian cruise ship supplies services (such as provision of food and beverages) on board while on a voyage from Singapore to Port Klang, Malaysia.
 The place of supply of services is treated as made in Malaysia because the supplier belongs in Malaysia and such supply is subject to GST at standard rate.
+However, such services is treated as zero-rated supplies by Order.

 A Malaysian cruise ship supplies services (such as provision of food and beverages) on board while on a voyage from Penang Port to Port Klang, Malaysia.
 The place of supply of services is treated as made in Malaysia and such supply is subject to GST at standard rate.
+However, such services is treated as zero-rated supplies by Order.